Owen-Splat/LAS-Randomizer/README.md

 ### Credits:
 - Glan: Created the original early builds of the randomizer
+- j_im: Created the original tracker for the randomizer
-- Br00ty: Maintains maptracker for newer rando versions
+- Br00ty: Maintains and updates the tracker for newer randomizer versions
 - EDL666: Bug reporting, feedback, suggestions

 ### Special Thanks: